Price: $27.00 to start bidding

 Who is QuiBids For?

 Hell, I am one who can speak from experience.
 I saw their commercial like two years ago and thought I would give this a try.
-I can do this, I have sold things on Ebay for years, I can do this.
-Yes…without any knowledge on penny auctions. and had nothing to show for my troubles but a slimmer wallet.
+I can do this, I have sold things on eBay for years, I can do this.
+Yes…without any knowledge of penny auctions.
+And had nothing to show for my troubles but a slimmer wallet.
 Me and my fool’s money parted ways.
 I thought, “this fucking sucks.”
 Let’s be honest.
 My immediate thought was this is a scam.
 But, I just went into this arena blind.

 I wonder how many new people to penny auctions wasted their money bidding on auctions, not knowing what they were doing.
 I could imagine A LOT.
 So, peruse their website, they have a lot of helpful information that is designed to getting you winning bids, like QuiBids 101.

 QuiBids is quite impressive when it comes to informing the customer.
 Transparency!
 Helpfulness is laid out everywhere.
 I understand why they are the biggest penny auction site on the internet.
 For example, on the product page they give you the retail price of the item, they also have reviews of the product, and a very useful tool is looking at Recent Auction Winners for that specific product with the end price shown, bids spent, total paid and savings in percentages, all under the Statistics tab.

 Also as mention above, their QuiBids 101 tab has boatloads of helpful information, that one page should definitely be read before ever placing a bid.

 As I researched this company, the Support at QuiBids gets great reviews.
 Quick, responsive and took the appropriate actions to help and righted the wrongs.
 They also have a chat service where you convey your problems or questions and also email support.